 How pain’s unpredictability can affect interpersonal relationships, and recognising help when it appears.
-With between one third and one half of people living with chronic pain in the UK alone, the number of people experiencing the effects of pain explodes when considering family and
+This edition of Airing Pain is funded by the JTH Charitable Trust and the Persula Foundation.
+With between one third and one half of people living with chronic pain in the UK alon

 Exploring what can be done for high-level athletes in the context of chronic pain, and how one man with a spinal injury found himself “in the zone” through cycling.
-For top-level athletes, chronic pain can very quickly end careers.
-What preparations can be done to combat pain, and ho
+This edition is funded by a grant from the Stafford Trust.
+For top-level athletes, chronic pain can very quickly end ca

 How cancer survivors can experience post-operative pain, and confronting the national issue of post-cancer treatment.
 This edition is funded by The Agnes Hunter Trust.
 An ever-increasing cancer survivor rate means chronic pain associated with the condition and its treatment is growing

 Airing Pain’s centenary!
 In this landmark edition Paul Evans explores the origins of Airing Pain with founder Heather Wallace, and visits one of Pain Concern’s informative pain education sessions.
 In 2010, Airing Pain was conceived as a way for those with chronic pain, unable t

 Going through adolescence can be a difficult process for anyone, but for young adults with chronic pain the difficulties of these formative years can become multifaceted.
 With 8% of young people in the 13-18 age range affected by chronic pain (15,000 living with arthritis alone), the